eduardo-w-bandeira/glosvar/_under_consideration.md

 ## Glossary
+- compos = composite | composition | compose
+    - Not comp, because comp = component.
 - pakg = package
 - sorc = source
     - Not src, because it's a spelling.
     - Not sour, because it has its own meaning.
-    - Should we really need to abbreviate this?
+    - Should we really abbreviate this?
 - val = validate | validation
+- valid = valid
+    - No change.
 - value = value
     - No change.